baar2/user-management/README.md

 # UI Specification Document: User Management Screen

 ## 1. Overview
 This document outlines the user interface specifications for the **User Management Screen**.
-The interface follows a master-detail pattern with a split-screen layout.
+The interface follows a pattern with a split-screen layout.
 The left pane contains a data grid displaying a list of users, while the right pane contains a form for creating new users or editing existing ones.

 ## 2. Initial State (On Page Load)
 * **Data Grid:** Populated with the first page of user data fetched from the API.